rackerlabs/support-how-to/content/cloud-queues/cloud-queues-message-patterns.md

 ***Step 2 in the process can have the following variations::***

 - **Step 2 - variation 1:** The subscriber has already listed messages in a previous round.
-The subscriber submits a &ldquo;next&rdquo; marker to tell the server what messages it has already seen, so that the server returns only new messages to the subscriber.
+The subscriber submits a "next" marker to tell the server what messages it has already seen, so that the server returns only new messages to the subscriber.